aws-samples/security-driven-cloud-acceleration/README.md

 The following AWS services and best practices are the primary focus of the SDCA program:
 * AWS Security Hub
-* Amazon GuardDuty
+* Amazon GuardDuty (including protections for S3, EKS, RDS, Malware, and Lambda)
 * Amazon Key Management Service (KMS)
-* AWS Shield Advanced.
+* AWS Shield Advanced (coming soon)

-The following services may used in the provisioning and usage of SDCA, but are not primary focus of the program.
+The following services and solutions may used in the provisioning and usage of SDCA, but are not primary focus of the program.
 * AWS Config (for Conformance Packages)
 * AWS CloudTrail (for logging and GuardDuty threat detection analysis)
+* AWS CodeBuild (for automated building of the SDCA stack and Security Reference Architecture code)
 * AWS Control Tower (optional)
+* AWS Lambda (for automated building of the SDCA stack and Security Reference Architecture code)
+* Amazon S3 (used to create a staging bucket and for configuring logs)
-* AWS Security Reference Architecture (SRA)
+* AWS Security Reference Architecture (SRA) (As the engine of security best practices)
-* AWS CloudFormations and/or HashiCorp Terraform IaC formats
+* AWS CloudFormations and/or HashiCorp Terraform IaC formats (the two most popular IaC formats)

 The following AWS services are NOT enabled by the SDCA sample code, but are included in the price of AWS Shield Advanced.
 These may be enabled in the future by the SDCA templates, but for now must be done manually.
 * AWS Firewall Manager